pauljstales/Pauls-Productivity-Tips/README.md

 Be wary of taking advice, rarely give advice, and never trust those who talk but will not show.
 Asking for help and showing hard work gains mentorship.
 Create or find the team with the standard you want.
 Teams do better by committing, not consensus.

 Remove the idea that you must answer to others or make them happy.
 Learn to channel your energy inwards.
 Then, make friendships with people who improve you - and do not unduly burden those friends, but make them happier and better as well!

+## Want to Contribute?
+I welcome all and any pull requests.
+But as a personal project first and foremost, I cannot guarantee which - if any - PRs will be accepted.
+Still, you are welcome to make your suggestions via PR.